© Colin Hoult / Dawn Sedgwick Management

 A stint on Russell Howard’s Good News had greatly enhanced his profile, but it was Zimbani – the pilot he made with David McNeill and Julian Barratt – which really thrust him onto The Velvet Onion’s radar.
 After catching his Edinburgh run last Summer, TVO had a bit of a dilemma: here was an immensely talented comic actor whom we wanted to shout from the rooftops about, but whose connection to Booshdom appeared somewhat tenuous.
 Was he, for all his talents, outside our ‘remit’, like so many other comics we could mention but not really embrace?

 Then came a memorable appearance at November’s Fulchfest, and as we dug deeper, we realised his connections to TVO’s other subjects were far deeper than we had first noticed.
-Above all else, he was, and is, ridiculously entertaining, charming in person and hilarious on stage – more than worthy of an honorary place in Booshdom.
-Now involved with an upcoming television sketch-show which will include a familiar face or two from these parts, and on the eve of launching a new regular London club night which may include still further familiars, its clear that Colin has established himself as an active part of The Wider World Of Booshdom, as we dubbed it… and his increasing profile in his own right makes him a guaranteed star to watch.
+Above all else, he was, and is, ridiculously entertaining, charming in person and hilarious on stage – more than worthy of an honorary place on our pages.
+Now involved with an upcoming television sketch-show which will include a familiar face or two from these parts, and on the eve of launching a new regular London club night which may include still further familiars, its clear that Colin has established himself as an active part of TVO… and his increasing profile in his own right makes him a guaranteed star to watch.

-As his audiences grow, and critics continue to take note of his talents, we were lucky enough to talk to Colin in advance of his forthcoming shows across Spring 2011, including the final run of Enemy Of The World later this month.
+As his audiences grow, and critics continue to take note of his talents, we were lucky enough to talk to Colin in advance of his forthcoming shows, including the final run of Enemy Of The World later this month.

 Hi, Colin.
 Welcome back to TVO.
 For the benefit of those who haven’t seen Enemy Of The World, what can newcomers expect to see?